-How does our school make special arrangements for Children who are Looked after (CLA) with SEND?
+How does our school make special arrangements for looked after Children (LAC) with SEND?

-- We have an allocated Designated Teacher (Miss E Running) for children who are looked after as well as a SENDCO, and although these roles are carried out by different individuals they work closely together to ensure relevant school staff fully understand the implications of a child both being looked after and having SEND. - We consult with the virtual school Head Teacher, SENDCO and Designated Teacher as appropriate for personalised support as required.
+- We have an allocated Designated Teacher (Mrs S Holloway) for looked-after children as well as a SENDCO, and although these roles are carried out by different individuals they work closely together to ensure relevant school staff fully understand the implications of a child both being looked after and having SEND. - We consult with the virtual school Head Teacher, SENDCO and Designated Teacher as appropriate for personalised support as required.
 We also liaise with the allocated social worker, to ensure all agencies are working collaboratively to develop an appropriate support package (PEP/EHCP) for each child. - We review the child's needs and progress regularly, for example before entering the school to ensure a smooth transition from their previous setting and then at regular intervals. - We ensure Pupil Premium Plus is being used to effectively enable the child to meet their outcomes.